alex23lemm/Syria-Refugee-Response-Shiny-App/README.md

 The version of the app residing in the master branch was deployed to [ShinyApps.io](https://www.shinyapps.io/) and can be accessed [here](http://bit.ly/1omK3gb).

+You may also want to visit the project-specific web page (gh-pages branch) [here](http://alex23lemm.github.io/Syria-Refugee-Response-Shiny-App/).

 ## Installation